cloudfoundry/docs-deploying-cf/openstack/validate_openstack.html.md

 >> 100.times { p Compute[:openstack].servers }
 </pre>

-If you limited by API throttling, you will receive a 413 HTTP response.
+If you are limited by API throttling, you will receive a 413 HTTP response.

 To remove the API throttle if you are running **devstack**, add the following to your `localrc`: